 5.3.
-Invariance of continuity assumption
+Invariance of global assumption.

-For two of our four models: GL-computability and multipolynomial approximability, the definition of computability of a function f with domain U depends on the choice of effective exhaustion (U_l) of U, since the global assumption (b) (cf. Section 2.2) requires effective local uniform continuity of f with respect to this exhaustion.
+For two of our four models: GL-computability and multipolynomial approximability, the definition of computability of a function f with domain U depends on the choice of effective exhaustion (U{l}) of U, since the global assumption (b) requires effective local uniform continuity of f w.r.t. this exhaustion.

-It is therefore desirable to have an invariance result of the form that if global assumption (b) holds for any effective exhaustion of dom(f), then it holds for all effective exhaustions of dom(f).
+It would therefore be desirable to have an "invariance" result, of the form that if global assumption (b) holds for any effective exhaustion of dom(f), then it holds for all effective exhaustions of dom(f).
 This is given by the following proposition.

 Proposition 5.3.1 (Invariance of global assumption (b) w.r.t. (a)).
-Given $f : \mathbb{R} \to \mathbb{R}$ with domain U, let (U{l}) and (V{l}) be two effective exhaustions of U. If f is effectively locally uniformly continuous w.r.t.
+Given $f: \mathbb{R} \to \mathbb{R}$ with domain U, let (U{l}) and (V{l}) be two effective exhaustions of U. If f is effectively locally continuous w.r.t.
 (U{l}) , then f is also effectively locally uniformly continuous w.r.t.
 (V{l}) .